-The principles behind the Tariff have been agreed with MKP; Milton Keynes Partnership Committee, Milton Keynes Council, the Highways Agency and other key stakeholders such as MK Primary Care Trust, Milton Keynes General Hospital Trust, the Internal Drainage Board, the voluntary sector and the Further and Higher Education sector.
+- 36. The principles behind the Tariff have been agreed with MKP; Milton Keynes Partnership Committee, Milton Keynes Council, the Highways Agency and other key stakeholders such as MK Primary Care Trust, Milton Keynes General Hospital Trust, the Internal Drainage Board, the voluntary sector and the Further and Higher Education sector. - 37.
 Commitments to pay the Tariff are made by the principal landowners in the Eastern and Western Expansion Areas, the Strategic Reserve and the areas of Tattenhoe Park and Kingsmead South.
-This commitment is set out in the same legal form as a normal Section 106 agreement and is binding on the land.
-There are two forms of agreement:
+This commitment

-- the Framework Agreement, which is the overarching document where the principles of the Tariff are incorporated and the general requirements of Site Specific Agreements are set; and - Site Specific Section 106 Agreements that relate to the more detailed provisions on the grant of outline planning permission on a site by site basis.

-A copy of the completed Framework Agreement is at Annex A.
+- The Framework Agreement, which is the overarching document where the principles of the Tariff are incorporated and the general requirements of Site Specific Agreements are set; and - Site Specific Section 106 Agreements that relate to the more detailed provisions on the grant of outline planning permission on a site by site basis. - 38.
+The Framework Agreement has been signed by MKC, MKP, and the principal landowners in the Eastern and Western Expansion Areas and the Strategic Reserve Areas east of the city.
+A copy of the completed Framework Agreement is at Annex A. - 39.
+This SPD sets the planning policy framework for seeking Site Specific Agreements on sites in the UDA.